Shed: Small domestic

 Many sheds have either a pent or apex roof shape.
 A pent shed features a single roof section that is angled downwards to let rainwater run off, with more headroom at the front than the back.
 This is a simple, practical design that will fit particularly well next to a wall or fence.
 It is also usually lower than the typical apex shed, so could be a better choice if there are any height restrictions.
 A pent shed may be free-standing or attached to a wall (when it is known, unsurprisingly, as a wall shed).

 An apex shed has a pointed roof in an inverted V shape similar to the roofline of many houses.
 Two roof sections meet at a ridge in the middle, providing more headroom in the centre than at the sides.
 This type is generally regarded as a more attractive and traditional design and may be preferable if the shed is going to be visible from the house.

 A twist on the standard apex shape is the reverse apex shed.
 In this design, the door is set in a side wall instead of the front.
-The main advantage of the reverse apex design is that the door opens into the widest part of the shed instead of the narrowest, so it's easier to reach into all areas to retrieve or store equipment.
+The main advantage of the reverse apex design is that the door opens into the widest part of the shed instead of the narrowest, so it is easier to reach into all areas to retrieve or store equipment.

 Larger domestic

 Larger, more-expensive sheds are typically constructed of wood and include features typically found in house construction, such as windows, a shingled roof, and electrical outlets.
 Larger sheds provide more space for engaging in hobbies such as gardening, small engine repair, or tinkering.
 Some sheds have small porches or include furniture, which allows them to be used for relaxation purposes.
 In some cases, remote workers who live in mild climates use small to medium-sized wooden garden sheds as outdoor offices.
 There is a growing industry in providing "off the peg" garden offices to cater to this demand, particularly in the UK but also in the US.

-Shed owners can customize wooden sheds to match the features (e.g., siding, trim, etc.) of the main house.
+Shed owners can customise wooden sheds to match the features (e.g., siding, trim, etc.) of the main house.
 A number of decorative options can be added to sheds, such as dormers, shutters, flower boxes, finials, and weathervanes.
 As well, practical options can be added such as benches, ramps, ventilation systems (e.g., in cases where a swimming pool heater is installed in a shed), and electric lighting.
 Sheds designed for gardening, called "potting sheds", often feature windows or skylights for illumination, ventilation grilles, and a potter's bench for mixing soil and re-potting plants.